tiagojfernandes/azmon-ampls/README.md

 3. **Node.js Application**: Express.js application with custom metrics

 All applications:
-- Use VNet integration with the hub network
+- Use VNet integration with the dedicated App Service spoke VNet
+- Access Azure Monitor services through VNet peering to hub with AMPLS private endpoints
 - Send telemetry through private endpoints only
 - Connect to the same Application Insights resource